Australia Drags its Feet on Autonomous Weapons Regulation

 Diplomatic discussions regarding LAWS stagnated as a result of the COVID 19 pandemic.
 However, meetings of the ‘Group of Governmental Experts’ who address this issue have been scheduled for 2021 but are still facing uncertainty.
 The Group is working towards recommending a “normative and operational framework” at the end of this year.
 The only policy outcome to adequately respond to this urgent issue, is a legal instrument (such as a treaty) that combines prohibitions and positive obligations to preserve meaningful human control over the use of force.

-The Australian Government has continued to assert that a ban would be premature.
 Fully autonomous weapons pose great risk and amid rapid global advancements and Australia’s own development of autonomous weapons, hard law which articulates the need for meaningful human control is essential to establish new norms.
 Innovation must be done with limits and delineation of what is and is not acceptable; morally, ethically and legally.

 As a principled, global actor Australia should adopt a clear policy to maintain meaningful human control over autonomous weapons and rule out LAWS to guide its advancements regarding AI in defence.
 However, instead of a principled rejection of LAWS, we hear troubling comments such as, that with potential LAWS of the future there may be “broad comfort in the use of an ethical system.”
 This statement and other views of the Australian government were offered during a roundtable on LAWS hosted by the ANU College of Law in March and captured by the Chair’s Summary, a synthesis of the discussion which took place between government, Australian Defence Force, industry, civil society, international organisations and academia.